Return to Academic Calendar

 Investment Theory

-A study of financial markets and the various instruments traded on those markets, with consideration to how these instruments are priced.
-Other topics explored include: portfolio theory, market efficiency, equilibrium, asset analysis, asset allocation, and portfolio management.
+A study of financial markets and the various instruments traded on those markets, to include how these instruments are priced.
+Other topics explored include portfolio theory, market efficiency and equilibrium, asset analysis, asset allocation, and portfolio management.

 Course Credits: 3